ashwinreddy/blog/_notes/Public/Virtual.md

 ---
-title: "Virtual"
+title: "virtual"
 feed: hide
 ---

-[[Gilles Deleuze]] uses an actual-virtual distinction rather than real-possible.
-Deleuze thinks possible is a bad [[Concept]] because it presupposes everything real is possible and can't explain why the possible hasn't come into being.[^source] The virtual is potential, e.g. the genotype compared to the phenotype.
+[[deleuze]] uses an actual-virtual distinction rather than real-possible.
+Deleuze thinks possible is a bad [[concept]] because it presupposes everything real is possible and can't explain why the possible hasn't come into being.[^source] The virtual is potential, e.g. the genotype compared to the phenotype.